z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

  3    err     if set the stream encountered an error 210   type    stdio structure type (000 = FILE, 001 = FILE_MEMSTREAM)

+note: If type has the LSB set, stdio will not write the unconsumed char
+      to ungetc in the FILE struct.
+This is to allow memstreams and vsscanf to handle ungetc locally, which simplifies that code.

 * state_flags_1

 bit   name    purpose